By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 4.11.1.
 Organisation

-The data files are organised in a way that trip details are stored in volant.json
+The data files are organised in a way that trip details are stored in volant.json, while journal and itinerary details

-file respectively.
+are stored in a journal.json file and a itinerary.json file respectively.
 Both of these data files are organised

 under a directory that represents the trip that the journal and itinerary are associated with.